cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

   +============================================+

-Note that in the Hive meta store, the partitions are registered with multiple dimensions rather than the time since the Epoch: the year, month, day of the month, hour and minute of the day.
+Note that in the Hive meta store, the partitions are registered with multiple dimensions rather than the time since the Epoch: the year, month, and day of the month plus the hour and minute of the day.

 You can also query the data in the dataset.
 For example, to find the five most frequent body texts, issue: